Country Programme - Lao People's Democratic Republic (2012-2016)

 The Government has recognized the importance of addressing undernutrition in order to achieve its development goals.
 National policies and frameworks offer the opportunity to take concerted action.
 WFP’s new country strategy aims to support government efforts to reduce wasting, stunting and micronutrient deficiencies.
 This country programme will implement the strategy through five components that will reach 751,000 beneficiaries over four years: i) Emergency preparedness and response; ii) Mother-and-child health and nutrition; iii) School meals; iv) Livelihood initiatives for nutrition; and v) Food fortification and marketing.

-This BR 10 will enable the extension of the current country programme for two additional months in order to transition into the new Country Strategic Plan to start in March 2017.
+This BR 11 will enable the extension of the current country programme for one additional month in order to align the transition into the new Country Strategic Plan to start in April 2017.